-Adding Cloud-Optimized GeoTIFFs to the MAAP Dashboard¶
+Adding Cloud-Optimized GeoTIFFs to the MAAP Biomass Earthdata Dashboard

-The following notebook steps through how to add a dataset to the MAAP Dashboard.
+Description: The following notebook steps through how to add a dataset to the MAAP Dashboard.

 Note, there are 2 scenarios:

-- Adding a single Cloud-Optimized GeoTIFF (COG) and,
+Adding a single Cloud-Optimized GeoTIFF (COG), and

-- Adding many distinct COGs as a “mosaic” with mosaicJSON.
+Adding many distinct COGs as a “mosaic” with mosaicJSON.

 High-level, the steps are:

-- Define a colormap.
+Define a colormap.
 Colormaps provide mappings of data values to RGB values.

-- Create a PR to the datasets repo to add or update your dataset.
+Create a PR to the datasets repo to add or update your dataset.

 The MAAP dashboard has 3 environments:

-- Developer-in-test (DIT): https://biomass.dit.maap-project.org
+Developer-in-test (DIT): https://biomass.dit.maap-project.org

 These instructions will guide you towards adding your dataset to biomass.dit.maap-project.org